info-201b-sp23/a1-protests-BBTSlupusRex/README.md

 - Reflection 1: Why do you think the mean is higher than the median?
 Which metric would you use in a report about this data, and why?
 Please answer in 2-3 sentences (2 points)

+I think that's because some area have more protestors than another.
+I think I will use median in a report, because it seems like not impacted by the population of protestors in each area that much.

 - Reflection 2: Before actually calculating the number of protests that occurred in 2018, 2019, 2020, record your guesses for the following questions.
 (1 point)

   Guess: Do you think there were more protests in 2019 than in 2018?
 Why or why not?
-Please answer in 1 or 2 sentences
+Please answer in 1 or 2 sentences I think if there were more unequity events happened in 2019, then there will be more protests in 2019.
   Guess: Do you think there were more protests in 2020 than in 2019?
 Why or why not?
-Please answer in 1 or 2 sentences
+Please answer in 1 or 2 sentences I think there will be more protests in 2020 than in 2019, because people protesting about the death of Mr Floyd.

 - Reflection 3: Does the change in the number of protests from 2018 to 2019 to 2020 surprise you?
 Why or why not?
 What do you think explains the fluctuation?
 Please answer in 1 or 2 sentences (2 points)